September 26-29, 2024

 Jot down a couple words on the back of that new person's business card to help you remember the connection.
 Record the topic you talked about, ways you can help each other, or notable aspects about how they look.
 Use these notes when connecting with that person after the conference.
 You'll be meeting people for three or more days.
 Don't rely on your memory.

-Set up a search for the #SWFox and/or #SWXbase hashtags and monitor the conversation throughout the conference.
+Set up a search for the #SWFox hashtag and monitor the conversation throughout the conference.
 Watch what people are talking about and jump into the conversation when you have something to say.
-Look for activities being scheduled through Twitter to find other opportunities for connecting in a small group setting.
+Look for activities being scheduled through X (Twitter) to find other opportunities for connecting in a small group setting.

 Keep your body language open and inviting.
 Stand straight with your shoulders back, arms open.
 You'll not only appear confident and approachable, you'll raise your testosterone and lower your cortisol, helping you to feel less stressed and more in control.
 Avoid crossing your arms—bring an extra jacket in case you get cold to avoid the stern teacher look.